AdobeDocs/campaign-classic.en/help/configuration/using/data-oriented-apis.md

 The "_key" and "_operation" attributes can be entered on a linked element.
 The behavior on this element is the same as on the main element of the input schema.

-The definition of the key of the main entity ("nms:recipient") consists of a field from a linked table (element `<folder>  schema "xtk:folder") and the e-mail. </folder>`
+The definition of the key of the main entity ("nms:recipient") consists of a field from a linked table (element `<folder>`  schema "xtk:folder") and the e-mail.

 >[!NOTE]
 >